Create Content That Gets You Quoted

 We pulled the data.
 We ranked things.
 We found patterns.
 We packaged it with screenshots and references, ready to publish.

-I even built a public “live map” style page that turns internet and outage data into something inherently newsy.
-Also, the backlinks you will get from this truly is the cherry on top.
+I even created a public 'live map' page that makes internet and outage data naturally interesting for news stories.
+Plus, the backlinks you get from this are a great bonus.

 That’s the play: don’t pitch your tool.
 Pitch the interesting thing your tool can reveal.